-interface {type interface-path-id| all} no interface {type interface-path-id| all}
+interface {type interface-path-id| all}

+no interface {type interface-path-id| all}
-Management plane protection out-of-band configuration

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-Use the interface command to enter management plane protection inband interface configuration mode or management plane protection out-of-band interface configuration mode.
+interface-path-id Virtual interface instance.
+Number range varies depending on interface type.
+Note Use the show interfaces command in EXEC mode to see a list of all interface rurrently configured on the router.
+For more information about the syntax for the router, use the question mark (?) or help function. all Configures all interfaces to allow for management traffic.
+Kommand Default None currently configured on the router.
+For more information about the syntax for the router, use the question mark (?) on help function. all Configures all interfaces to allow for management traffic.
+Command Default None Command Modes Management plane protection out-of-band configuration Command History Release Modification Release 5.0.0 This command was introduced.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes appropriate IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administ for assistance.
+Use the interface command to enter management plane protection inband interface configuration mode management plane protection out-of-band interface configuration mode.
 For the instance argument, you cannot configure Management Ethernet interfaces as inband interfaces.
+Task ID Task ID Operations system read, write